bivektor/bivektor-product-samples/spring-oauth2-proxy-server/README.md

 2. Proxy request is detected, validated and stored.
 Http request is redirected to the target authorization server

 3. Upon successful authentication, proxy server creates a new random authorization code and redirects back to the application that initiated the login.

 4. Client application executes the token exchange process by posting to the Spring Authorization Server's token endpoint (`/oauth2/token` by default) and obtains the access and refresh token previously provided by the target authorization server to the proxy server.
-Note that, all standard authentication providers configured by Spring's default endpoint configuration apply here in accordance with the oauth2 standards such as client authentication through client_secret_basic or client_secret_post methods as well as code_challenge verification.
+Note that, all standard authentication providers configured by Spring's default endpoint configuration apply here in accordance with the oauth2 standards such as client authentication through `client_secret_basic` or `client_secret_post` methods as well as `code_challenge` verification.

+5. Once the application obtains the access token, all communication except the refresh token flow happens between the application and the target authorization server.

 ### Persistence of Authorization Data
 Generated authorization codes and associated access and refresh tokens are by default stored in